 Robert joined Watsi on July 1st, 2014.
-Six years ago, Robert became the 231st member to automatically support a new Watsi patient every month.
-Since then, 5,725 more people have become monthly donors!
-Robert's most recent donation traveled 5,600 miles to support Vorn, a 56-year-old farmer from Cambodia, to fund shoulder surgery so he can use his arm again.
+Seven years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation traveled 5,900 miles to support Vorn, a 56-year-old farmer from Cambodia, to fund shoulder surgery so he can use his arm again.